semver/semver/semver.md

 additions/changes increment the minor version, and backwards incompatible API changes increment the major version.

-I call this system "Semantic Versioning."
+I call this system "Semantic Versioning".
 Under this scheme, version numbers and the way they change convey meaning about the underlying code and what has been modified from one version to the next.